WilliamLanglois/Rocket_Elevator_Foundation/README.md

-Finally for the Rest Api, its deployed on azure at this url: https://restapiwl.azurewebsites.net If you want to see all the intervention, add /api/interventions at the end of the url For de demonstration, it'll be done via postman as you can see in the video that it work fine.
+Finally for the Rest Api, its deployed on azure at this url: https://restapiwl.azurewebsites.net The git repository for it is : https://github.com/WilliamLanglois/RestApi If you want to see all the intervention, add /api/interventions at the end of the url For de demonstration, it'll be done via postman as you can see in the video that it work fine.